Key Takeaways

 • Do your contracts require specific liability limits or additional insured endorsements?

-• Would paying annually free up cash flow, or does monthly billing fit your revenue pattern better?
+• Does annual billing fit your cash flow, or does monthly billing match your revenue pattern better?

-• Can you absorb a higher deductible to lower your premium, or do you need minimal out-of-pocket exposure?
+• Can you absorb a higher deductible, or do you need minimal out-of-pocket exposure?

-Most New Hampshire small businesses start with $1 million per occurrence and $2 million aggregate limits, though higher-risk operations like excavation contractors often need more.
-Understanding how much general liability coverage you need shapes your quote requests.
-Seasonal businesses like boardwalk vendors in Hampton Beach often prefer monthly billing to match their revenue cycle, though annual billing typically costs less overall.
+Most New Hampshire small businesses start with $1 million per occurrence and $2 million aggregate limits.
+Excavation contractors and other higher-risk operations often need more.
+Seasonal businesses like boardwalk vendors in Hampton Beach prefer monthly billing to align with their revenue cycle, even though annual billing usually costs less.

 2. 2